PredictiveEcology/SpaDES/cran-comments.md

 ## Updated release

-This is a maintenance release to deal with changes associated with the recent `RandomFields` update.
+This is a maintenance release to deal with changes associated with the recent `RandomFields` update, which caused some of our tests to fail.
 We have also made several other improvements and bug fixes (see NEWS).

 ## Test environments